 - Museums (the Ashmolean and the Fitzwilliam)

 - Legal deposit libraries (Bodleian and the Cambridge University Library)

 - Debating societies (Oxford Union and Cambridge Union)

 - Size – Oxford is a larger city, is busier and is more industrial.
 This also means that there is more to do outside of the university and it can feel less insular.

 - Architecture – the “dreaming spires” of Oxford give it a slightly different “feel” to that of Cambridge.
 Which you prefer is completely personal.

-- Course structures – Cambridge offers a “tripos” structure that allows you to study quite wide-ranging subjects over the three years, whereas Oxford offers more “joint honours” courses where two subjects can be studied together.
+- Course structures – Cambridge offers a “tripos” structure that allows you to study quite wide-ranging subjects over the three years, whereas Oxford offers more “joint honours” courses in which two subjects can be studied together.

 - Unique subjects – both offer subjects not available at the other and both offer completely unique subjects not offered elsewhere at all (e.g. Veterinary Science at Cambridge but not at Oxford, PPE at Oxford, SPS at Cambridge).

 - Science – Oxford offers all three sciences separately (and also some variations, e.g. Human Sciences).
 At Cambridge, all scientists take Natural Sciences and choose modules within this which allows more flexibility if desired.

 - Exams – At Cambridge you have three sets of exams – at each stage of the tripos (end of each year – IA, IB and II).
 At Oxford you have two sets of exams – prelims or mods within the first 2 years, and finals at the end of the third.